DownRangeStudios/RadialIndicator/README.md

 1. Require the RadialIndicator module in your code, i.e.: require(game.ReplicatedStorage.RadialIndicator)<br/>
 2. Call `RadialIndicator.Indicate(Target, Style, Properties)`<br/>
 *    `Target` must be either a position (Vector3 value) or a part.
 It is where your indicator will aim.
 It is a required parameter.<br/>
-*    `Style` must either be `nil` or a string with the name of a Style in the Style library, which is described below.
+*    `Style` must either be `nil` or a string with the name of a Style in the Style library, which is an advanced feature explained below.
 This parameter is optional.<br/>
-*    `Properties` must either be `nil` or a table with properties for how the indicator should behave.
+*    `Properties` must either be `nil` or a table with properties for how the indicator should behave, which is an advanced feature explained below.
 This parameter is optional.<br/>
-**While `Properties` is indeed optional, it is recommended that you supply it with an `IgnoreList` value if your Target is a part.
+**While `Properties` is indeed optional, it is recommended that, even for basic usage, you supply it with an `IgnoreList` value if your Target is a part.
 Failure to do so may result in unintended behavior because the module checks if your view of the target is obstructed.**

 Example:<br/>
 ```